DataDog/dd-trace-rb/docs/UpgradeGuide2.md

 [**Upgrade advanced usage**](#2.0-upgrading-advanced-usage)

-For users with an advanced implementation of `ddtrace` (custom instrumentation, sampling or processing behavior, etc), some additional may be required.
+For users with an advanced implementation of `ddtrace` (custom instrumentation, sampling or processing behavior, etc), some additional changes may be required.
 See the following sections for details about what features changed and how to use them.

 - [Frozen String](#2.0-frozen-string)
 - [Tracing API](#2.0-tracing-api)